rjlopez2/wordcloudapp/README.md

 ## How to Run the App

-### 2. Run the container interactively
+### 1. Run the container interactively
 ```bash
 apptainer run --bind ./app:/app wordcloud.sif
 ```

 This mounts the app/ and data/ folders into the container.

-# How to Use the App
+## How to Use the App

 1. Upload your Excel file (.xlsx)

 2. Select the column you want to analyze (e.g., "Software")

-3. The app automatically uses the Name column to associate entries with contributors
+3. The app automatically uses the `'Name'` column to associate entries with contributors

 4. Optionally exclude words (separate by ;, case-insensitive)

 5. Click “Generate Word Cloud”

-6. Interact with the colorful Plotly word cloud!
+6. Interact with the colorful Plotly word cloud.

 7. Hover over a word to see:
-   - Frequency of use
+   - Frequency of use.
-   - Who used the word
+   - Who used the word.

-# Notes
+## Notes

 - Your Excel file must include a column named Name to track user mentions.